jfdoyle3/CryptoTracker/README.md

 # Python-REST-API
  Python - Flask, bootstrap, REST, API

-Rest APi to get one CryptoCurrency to a web page
+Rest API to get one CryptoCurrency to a web page